HangfireIO/Hangfire.Documentation/index.rst

 Documentation
 ==============

 Hangfire allows you to kick off method calls outside of the request processing pipeline in a very easy, but reliable way.
-These method invocations are being performed in a *background thread* and called *background jobs*.
+These method invocations are performed in a *background thread* and called *background jobs*.

 From the 10.000-feet view the library consist of three main components: *client*, *storage* and *server*.
 Here is a small diagram that describes the main processes in Hangfire: